kaffashzadeh/OzoneGeophysics/README.md

 # OzoneGeophysics
-This is a pacakge for statistical analysis of ozone variability at a given station.
+This is a pacakge for statistical analysis of ozone variability at the Geophysics Institute station.